 About Pamela

-Her award-winning essays and articles appear in MEL Magazine, Redbook, FamilyFun, Sports Illustrated for Kids, Better Homes & Gardens, Reader’s Digest magazines, the StarTribune, the Pioneer Press, Fine Gardening, Milwaukee Magazine, The Lutheran, Mpls./St Paul Magazine, Midwest Home & Design, and Minnesota Monthly, among other web and print publications.
+Her award-winning essays and articles appear in MEL Magazine, Redbook, FamilyFun, Sports Illustrated for Kids, Better Homes & Gardens, Reader’s Digest magazines, the StarTribune, the Pioneer Press, Fine Gardening, Milwaukee Magazine, The Lutheran, Mpls/St Paul Magazine, Midwest Home & Design, U.S. Catholic, and Minnesota Monthly, among other web and print publications.

-She writes a regular column on television and film for the national magazine, US Catholic.
+She writes a regular column on television and film for the national print and web magazine, U.S. Catholic.

 Her scripts for symphonic concerts for young people have been performed by the Minnesota Orchestra and the Metropolitan Symphony Orchestra.
 Her children’s video, “Nutcracker: The Untold Story,” performed by the Minnesota Orchestra and James Sewell Ballet, won Top Video of the Year from Child magazine and Best Video from Sesame Street.
 Her play, “The Labor Room,” received equity performances at theaters in Denver, St. Paul, and Rochester.